andyweizhao/diaclms/README.md

   - C3 The Formal Semantics of Grammaticalization
   - C4 What counts as (an instance of) grammaticalization?
   - C5 Information-based Modeling of Diachronic Linguistic Change: from Typicality to Productivity
-- Diachronic language models
+- Diachronic language model
   - D1 Dynamic Word Embeddings
   - D2 Contextualized diachronic word representations
   - D3 Dynamic Contextualized Word Embeddings
-- Large language models
+- Large language model
   - E1 A survey on evaluation of large language models
   - E2 A Survey of Large Language Models
   - E3 Chatgpt: A meta-analysis after 2.5 months